mullinsr/unqork-ecs-ansible-cloudformation-demo/README.md

       `export AWS_SECRET_ACCESS_KEY=secretKey`
       `export AWS_DEFAULT_REGION=us-east-1`

-4. Ensure you have AWS access & confirm that there are no existing *active* CloudFormation stacks.
+4. Ensure you have AWS access & confirm that there are no existing *active* (StackStatus) CloudFormation stacks.

       `aws cloudformation list-stacks`